-- Part 1: Submission of group selection of theme for group to be submitted by each group member with Part 2. - Part 2: Submission of individual topic description (1-2 paragraphs) of each topic chosen by group members.
+• Part 1: Submission of group selection of theme for group to be submitted by each group member with Part 2.

+- Part 2: Submission of individual topic description (1-2 paragraphs) of each topic chosen by group members.
 Submitted by each group member. - Part 3: An annotated bibliography written by each individual on one of the assigned individual topics within a theme.
-Submitted by each group member. - Part 4: Submit an outline format of your individual presentation plans.
-Submitted by each group member. - Part 5: Peer presentation given by your group. - Part 6: Provide feedback to two peers based on criteria provided in Canvas. - Part 7: Submit final project report written by each individual in their own words drawing on the collective literature reviewed by the group.
+Submitted by each group member. - Part 4: Review with Caitlin or Stephen your plans for presentation by your group. - Part 5: Peer presentation given by your group. - Part 6: Provide feedback to two presentations based on criteria provided in the instructions. - Part 7: Submit final project report written by each individual in their own words drawing on the collective literature reviewed by the group.
 Submitted by each group member.